-4.2 Fixed Compression Fees.
-Unless otherwise agreed by the Parties in writing, the Compression Fees on the attached Forms of System Schedule as set forth in Exhibit "A" hereto shall be fixed and available for all Compression Services provided by Hanover pursuant to System Schedules executed hereunder throughout the Term of this Agreement.
+4.2 Fixed Compression Fee Term.
+Unless otherwise agreed by the Parties in writing, the Compression Fees on the attached Forms of System Schedule as set forth in Exhibits "A-1" and "A-6" hereto shall be fixed and available for all Compression Services requested by Enron hereunder and all System Schedules executed by the Parties hereunder for a term of 5 years commencing on the Effective Date of this Agreement with such Compression Fees to remain effective throughout the Schedule Term in accordance with Section 3.2C of this Agreement.

 4.3 HP Discount.
-Upon the installation of a total of 20,000 HP of compression under this Agreement, all Compression Fees set forth in each System Schedule shall be deemed discounted by 2% (the "HP Discount").
+Upon the installation and utilization of a total of 20,000 HP of compression under this Agreement, all Variable Payment portions of the Compression Fees set forth in each System Schedule shall be deemed discounted by 2% (the "HP Discount").
 The HP Discount shall remain in effect for the duration of the Term, regardless of whether total installed HP subsequently falls below 20,000 HP.
-An additional 2% discount shall be taken off all Compression Fees set forth on all System Schedules attached hereto for each incremental 20,000 HP of compression is installed under this Agreement (the "Incremental HP Discount").
+An additional 1% discount shall be taken off all Compression Fees set forth on all System Schedules attached hereto for each incremental 20,000 HP of compression is installed under this Agreement (the "Incremental HP Discount").
 The Incremental HP Discount shall remain in effect for the duration of the Term, regardless of whether the such incremental 20,000 HP subsequently falls below 20,000 HP.

 ARTICLE 5.
 PAYMENT TERMS AND PAST DUE AMOUNTS